-The benefits and drawbacks of flash storage in 2021
+The pros and cons of flash storage

 A brief look at the pros and cons of flash storage and what the future holds for it